Executive Function Coaching

 Students enrolled in the EFC program typically meet one-on-one with their EF coach once a week for 45-60 minutes.
 They set goals based on student needs, from organizing a backpack to planning for long-term projects.
-Students work on skill-building activities and develop strategies that they can own... on their own.
 The aim is not to do the work for students, but to prepare the students to be able to do the work for themselves.

 Temporary Coaching, Permanent Results

 In addition to improving their life-management skills, students take a learning styles inventory and discuss self-advocacy with their coach.
 It all contributes to the development of independence and confidence across their lives.
-No wonder so many Gow alumni cite the role of strengthened executive functioning in college and career success.
+No wonder so many Gow alumni cite the role of strengthened Executive Function Coaching in college and career success.

 - Day in the Life of a Student at a Learning Differences Boarding School

 - The Benefits of an Academic Summer Program for Students with a Learning Disability

 - Best Exam Studying Tips for Students with Learning Disabilities

 - Is a Learning Differences Boarding School with Rolling Admissions Right for My Child?

 - Study Tips for Students Struggling with Executive Function Disorder